Morocco13-MSS/mss-r-code/README.md

 - [ ] Download RStudio
 This is highly recommended unless you want to do troubleshooting via command line. https://www.rstudio.com/products/rstudio/download/#download

+## Cloning Repository

+- [ ] In RStudio go to File --> New Project...Version Control --> Git and enter in the Repository URL according to the below and the directory on your computer you wish to put this repo (under Create project as subdirectory of:)

+`git clone git@github.com:Morocco13-MSS/mss-r-code.git` (ssh) or `git clone https://github.com/Morocco1` (https)

+- Afterwards, go to View --> Show Git in order to interact with Git via RStudio

 ## Package Installation
 You will need to open a script in R and run the following commands